Onto-Med/gfo-light/docs/README.md

 ![GFO-core](images/gfo-core.svg)

 **Fig. 1.
 GFO-core overview** (The figure shows all categories and selected relations.).
-Individuals are bearers of attributives (*hasAttributive/attributiveOf*, see [Attributive](#attributive)), can consist of parts (*hasPart/partOf*) and can be temporally related to other individuals (subproperties of *temporallyRelatedWith*, see [Time Entity](#time-entity)).
+Individuals are bearers of attributives (*hasAttributive/attributiveOf*, see [Attributive](#attributive)), can consist of parts (*hasPart/partOf*), and can be temporally related to other individuals (subproperties of *temporallyRelatedWith*, see [Time Entity](#time-entity)).
 Concrete individuals are related to time (*hasTime*, see [Time Entity](#time-entity)).
 Situations ([Situation](#situation)) can be static ([State](#state)) or dynamic ([Process](#process)) and can have parts (*hasSituationPart/situationPartOf*).
-States can only consist of static parts (i.e., attributives or states), while processes can consist of both static and dynamic parts (i.e., attributives, states or processes).
+States can only consist of static parts (i.e., attributives or states), while processes can consist of both static and dynamic parts (i.e., attributives, states, or processes).
 Continuants ([Continuant](#continuant)) can participate in situations (*participatesIn/hasParticipant*).
 Situations can lead to (*leadsTo/resultsFrom*) or cause (*causes/causedBy*) further situations.